AndydeCleyre/colorcodebot/README.rst

 Development & Deployment
 ------------------------

-The bot should run anywhere with Python, fontconfig, highlight_, either GraphicsMagick or ImageMagick, and the ability to install TensorFlow.
+The bot should run anywhere with Python, fontconfig, highlight_, ghostscript, either GraphicsMagick or ImageMagick, and the ability to install TensorFlow.
 Or anywhere that can run a container image.